 A stock halt, often referred to as a trading halt, is a temporary halt in the trading of a security.
-Usually, a stock halt is imposed for regulatory reasons, the anticipation of significant news, or to correct a situation in which there are excess of buy or sell orders for a specific security.
+Usually, the halt is imposed for regulatory reasons, the anticipation of significant news, or to correct a situation in which there are excess of buy or sell orders for a specific security.

 Common Reasons for a Stock Halt

-- Significant information (negative or positive) about the company’s products or services;
+- Significant information (negative or positive) about the company’s products or services

 - Significant changes to the financial health of the company.